 Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal; but lay up for yourselves treasures in heaven, where neither moth nor rust destroys and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also.

 So how do we "lay up" treasures in heaven?
 What should those treasures look like?
-They should include time in the Word of God daily, because time spent reading God's Word is well-invested.
-Through His Word we get to know Him and our relationship grows and deepens.
-We learn how to abide in Him and in turn, through the indwelling of His Holy Spirit, He abides in us and that is where our treasure should be.
+They should include daily time in the Word of God because time spent reading God's Word is well-invested.
+We get to know Him through His Word, and our relationship grows and deepens.
+We learn how to abide in Him, and through the indwelling of His Holy Spirit, He abides in us.
+And that is our greatest treasure.